oli-lang/oli/docs/source/index.rst

 Stage
 -----
-This documentation is still unfinished as the first language version features are unclosed and under open debate process.
+This documentation is a work in progress, and should be considered unfinished as the first language version features are still unclosed and under open debating process.
 Anyone can join_ to the discussion and help improving Oli

 .. _Oli language: http://oli-lang.org/